-Rule: Sovereign entities (countries) can't be sued without their consent

-- Unlike in most countries, in the US, each state is considered a sovereign state.
-So, no state or the federal government can be sued w/o its consent.
+- Rule: Sovereign entities (countries) can't be sued without their consent - Unlike in most countries, in the US, each state is considered a sovereign state.
+So, no state or the federal government can be sued without its consent.

-Immunity (cont.)
+IMMUNITY (CONT.)

-Exceptions:
+• Exceptions:

-- Congress can force states to submit to jurisdiction under certain clauses of the Constitution e.g., the enforcement clause of the 14th Amendment. - The Federal Tort Claims Act allows federal government to be sued, but only under certain circumstances; states also have similar rules
+- Congress can force states to submit to jurisdiction under certain clauses of the Constitution (e.g., the enforcement clause of the 14th Amendment). - The Federal Tort Claims Act allows federal government to be sued, but only under certain circumstances.
+States also have similar rules.

-QUIZ TIME!
+QUIZ TIME

-Joint and Several Liability
+JOINT AND SEVERAL LIABILITY

-- Applies to cases in which torts are committed by multiple defendants, but is one "transaction or occurrence"

-e.g, 2 people beating someone with a baseball bat or partners in a confidence scheme etc.

-The rule is that each defendant is fully liable for 100% of the damage.
+- Applies to cases in which torts are committed by multiple defendants, but is one "transaction or occurrence" - Example: 2 people beating someone with a baseball bat or partners in a confidence scheme, etc. - The rule is that each defendant is fully liable for 100% of the damage. - If one defendant can't pay or runs away, the other will have to pay for the WHOLE THING. - If the plaintiff wants, he can just sue any one of the defendants - That defendant can "implead" the others to share in the responsibility)

+JOINT AND SEVERAL LIABILITY (CONT.)

-- o If one Defendant can't pay or runs away, the other will have to pay for the WHOLE THING. - o If Plaintiff wants, he can just sue any one of the defendants (that defendant can "implead" the others to share in the responsibility). - Some states think that this leads to unfair results, so they have other systems which do not provide for 100% responsibility for one defendant if the others are not around to pay the judgment.
+Some states think that this leads to unfair results, so they have other systems which do not provide for 100% responsibility for one defendant if the others are not around to pay the judgment.